apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 The ability to manage and store [OpenID Connect JWKS](../authentication/OIDC-Authentication-JWKS-Storage.html) resources is now split to support relational databases and MongoDb separately via dedicated extension modules.

+### SAML2 Delegated Authentication

+SAML2 service provider metadata used and managed during [delegated authentication](../integration/Delegate-Authentication-SAML.html) can now be stored in MongoDb.

 ## Other Stuff

 - The [Groovy username provider](../integration/Attribute-Release-PrincipalId-Groovy.html) is now able to support better caching techniques.